PrivacySafe/3NWeb-architecture/protocols/mailerid/README.md

 There is a MailerId login sequence similar to that in BrowseId.

 ![MailerId used to sign assertion within MailerId login sequence](./flow_in_usage_of_mailerid_2.png)

+Docs are work in progress.
+For now we can point to [docs-like definitions](https://github.com/3nsoft/spec-server/tree/master/ts-code/lib-common/service-api/mailer-id).

+Together with protocol definition we will also specify actual tests, [like these ones](https://github.com/3nsoft/spec-server/blob/master/ts-code/tests/protocols/mailerid.ts), giving a tool to check implementations of MailerId service.